jjt/jjt.github.io/_posts/2013-11-14-easy-angular-development-yeoman-generator-angular.md

 If you haven't used Yeoman before, follow [their instructions][4] to get up and running.

 First, we'll install the generator and answer some questions about our project.
 I'm going to go with the defaults for this install.
-Feel free to ditch Bootstrap, but I'd recommend keeping the default Angular modules unless you're quite familiar with how it works.
+Feel free to ditch Bootstrap, but I'd recommend keeping the default Angular modules unless you have a compelling reason to strip them out.

 ```shell
 $ mkdir myApp && cd myApp